 An unusually high or low number of domains can lower your Moz spam score.
 A high score does not necessarily mean that your site is spammy, but it does indicate that further investigation is needed.
 In order to find out if your site has too many spam links, you can visit the Moz link-exploration tool, which is available in the Links section of your Moz Pro campaign.
 Here, you can see your site’s Spam Score, as well as the number of link domains.

 While Moz uses deductive reasoning to determine if a site is spammy, this does not prove that it is.
 A site with an HTTPS certificate shows the search engine that it uses encryption.
 The same applies if the site does not use HTTPS, which indicates it’s spammy.
-In addition, a long domain name is considered spammy by Moz, as spam sites tend to use the same length for its root domain and subdomain.
+In addition, a long domain name is considered spammy by Moz, as spam sites tend to use the same length for their root domain and subdomain.
 Additionally, websites with numeric characters in their domain name are also considered spammy and have a high Moz spam score.